DataDog/dd-sdk-flutter/examples/native-hybrid-app/README.md

 # "Add-To-App" or Hybrid Native + Flutter Applciation Example

 This example covers how to use the Datadog Flutter SDK in conjunction with an already existing native application.
-This assumes you already have a native iOS or Android Application that is sending datato Datadog, and you have added Flutter to it following Flutter's [Add-to-app documentation](https://docs.flutter.dev/development/add-to-app).
+This assumes you already have a native iOS or Android Application that is sending data to Datadog, and you have added Flutter to it following Flutter's [Add-to-app documentation](https://docs.flutter.dev/development/add-to-app).

 ## Native App is Primary and Datadog is Already Initialized -  `attachToExisting`